roscoelabs/beams/readme.md

 ###An operating system for news

-Beams is a full-stack framework for building media websites, including news sites, blogs, video apps, and so on.
+Beams is an open full-stack framework for building media websites, including news sites, blogs, video apps, and so on.

 It includes the following features: